ytaragin/TorahStats/README.md

 - Parsha
 - Perek
 - Aliyah
-levels.

 ### Building
 Right now it is very straightforward so I haven't botheref to create a make file of any kind.
 So to build run:
     scalac com/yt/patterns/*.scala

-To run, just execute
+To run, just execute:
     scala com.yt.patterns.App